Franzdev8/five-minutes-fitness/README.md

 ## Five Minutes Fitness

 Five Minutes Fitness is a website providing short workouts for a community with a tight time schedule.

 The website is aimed at people who want effective and efficient workouts for the body, mind and soul.
-All workouts consit of a four minute bodywheight and a one minute mindfullness workout and are sent via link to the user completly for free.
+All workouts consist of a four minute bodywheight and a one minute mindfullness workout and are sent via link to the user completely for free.

 On the homepage users will find informations about the concept of the site as well as an overview about the creators of the self-development service.
 It is also possible to sign up to the free fitness service from there.

 ![Responsive](assets/images/am-I-responsive.PNG)